mimparat132/kube.nvim/README.md

 ### Libyaml

 - kube.nvim uses the lyaml luarock. lyaml is a wrapper around the libyaml implementation ( written in C ).
 In order to use the lyaml rock, you need to have `libyaml` installed on your system.
+To install this dependency on debian based systems:
 ```bash
 sudo apt-get install libyaml-dev
 ```